 Linus appears far more melancholic about the whole situation, pointing out that Kate’s scheme would basically be the wholesale privatisation of arts education, with all its attendant problems.
 To him, the exercise is more of a thought experiment, showing just how ridiculous nine grand is.
 He argues that university is the answer, but “it has to be massively subsidised, so you value it but aren’t affecting your future”.

 This is the crux of the problem.
 Once you open art colleges and universities up to market forces, lifting fees to nine thousand per year, you turn art education into a personal investment opportunity rather than an environment purely for personal creative growth.
 Aside from saddling students with debt, it also forces a much more cash-driven, cold-headed cost-benefit analysis in which the poor facilities and teaching offered no longer seem to be worthwhile.
 What’s more, any meaningful choice becomes illusory without organised structures offering a different model.
 Art school remains important as a space to think.

 For now, aspiring artists are in a catch-22.
 Art school still seems to be the best place to start your career, to meet people, to develop.
-Kate, by her own account, felt misunderstood at university, but found a way to learn by talking to others.
+Kate, by their own account, felt misunderstood at university, but found a way to learn by talking to others.
 “I found a tutor who took on us misfits, and we made our own little studio.
 We supported each other.
 I benefited from that experience more than any other at uni”.
 The problem is the cost.
 Kate claims that they would not have gone had they been forced to pay at the current rate.

 For now, internships like those at Studio Moross seem to provide the best solution.
 Not degrading, unpaid labour, but a system where you earn money and get the best education, all on the job, in a relationship that’s beneficial for both parties.
 “Intern is seen as a dirty word, where you’re stuck making cups of tea” says Kate.
 “I want to change that”.